the-engine-room/library/_books/monitoring.md

 ---
 layout: page
-title: Monitoring Information for Rainforests and Forest Peoples' Rights
+title: Information for Forest Peoples' Rights
 funder_logo: /images/logos/amnesty.png
 funder_link: //www.amnestyusa.org
 published: true
-themecolor: "#009688"
+themecolor: "#9BC348"
 navigation:
   - Foreward
   - Introduction
   - Matching your objectives with tools
   - Strategy
   - Tools
-  - Further Resources
+  - Further resources

 ---

-# Primer on using technology to monitor and share information on rainforests and forest peoples’ rights
+# Using technology to monitor and share information on rainforests and forest peoples’ rights

 ## Foreward
 How can new and evolving technology be useful in advocacy for rainforest protection and forest peoples' rights?
 This broad, open question is the starting point for this primer.
 In 1989, when Rainforest Foundation Norway was founded to promote rights-based rainforest protection, phones were hardly mobile and the world wide web was science fiction.
 A lot has changed.